-The best electric mountain bikes – or best eMTBs for short – are almost de rigueur now but it wasn't always so.
-There was a time when battery powered e-mountain bikes were frowned upon by those who take their cycling 'seriously'.
-Thankfully, those days are gone and now you can effortlessly whizz up your local climb on a busy Sunday morning without having to listen to panting pedal-power enthusiasts shouting 'Cheat!' as you take them over.
+The best electric mountain bike – or best eMTB for short – is almost de rigueur on tough hills now, but it wasn't always so.
+There was a time when battery assisted electric mountain bikes were frowned upon by those who take their cycling seriously.
+Thankfully, those days are largely gone and now you can effortlessly whizz up your local climb on a busy Saturday or Sunday morning without having to listen to panting pedal-pushers shouting 'Cheat!' as you overtake them.

 Specialized offers a really tempting blend of reasonable (ish) price tag, excellent build quality and superb handling in its Turbo Levo Comp FSR, while the list of kit will be massively appealing to those who like to tackle tough terrain.